DevilAguo0/hiddify/Quick-installation-on-Ubuntu.md

 If you have important information or an important service, note that installing this configuration may interfere with your other services.
 Therefore, please do not install any special service on your server.

-This code is only applicable on Ubuntu and has been tested only on version 20.04 and 22.04.
+This code is only applicable on Ubuntu and has been tested only on version 22.04.

 ## Installation prerequisites
 Before installation, you need a series of prerequisites which you can read them [here](https://github.com/hiddify/Hiddify-Server/wiki/Installation-prerequisites).